rcrowther/django-img/README.md

 ### Wand filters
 The base filters in the Wand filter set have more attributes available.
-The 'wand' code needs Wand to be installed on the host computer, and a imported into the image_filters file.
-Assuming that, you gain these effects on every Wand filter,
+The 'wand' code needs Wand to be installed on the host computer.
+Assuming that, you gain these effects,

     from image import registry
     from image.wand_filters import ResizeSmart